 Businesses often change hands through a process known as a bulk sale.
 If this transaction happens between January 1 and when the unsecured property tax bill for that business comes out, the seller will be responsible for the taxes for the next fiscal year unless provisions are made in the bulk sale escrow to prorate the taxes.
 Proration is not automatic in bulk sale transfers.

 Possessory Interest Taxes

-Finally, persons who rent hangars at the Napa County Airport, homes at Napa State Hospital or the California Veterans Home, or use property at the Napa Fairgrounds or from other non-taxable agencies are subject to possessory interest taxes.
-These taxes are for their private use of non-taxable property.
+Finally, persons who rent hangars at the Napa County Airport, homes at Napa State Hospital or the California Veterans Home, use the property at the Napa Fairgrounds or from other non-taxable agencies are subject to possessory interest taxes.
+These taxes are for their private use of a non-taxable property.
 The person who holds the possessory interest on January 1 is responsible for the coming fiscal year taxes even if they move out on January 2.
 There is no proration with the new lessee.
 Anyone thinking of relocating from any of these premises should time their lease to end, if possible, as late in the calendar year as possible.

 Excluding county holidays